merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 HADS_014    /path/to/HADS_014.fq.gz
 ```

-### Downloading assemblies, bam, contigs.db and profile.db

-All intermediary data product can be downloaded from their doi accession:
- - Assemblies:
- - bam files:
- - contigs.db and profile.db:
- - Output of {% include PROGRAM name='anvi-script-find-misassemblies' %}:
- - Pangenome of _Mehanothrix_:
- - Pangenome of _E. coli_:
- - Auxiliary data:

-## Computational environment details
+## Details fo the computational environment

 We used the anvi'o version `8-dev`, which is the development version following the `v8` stable release.
 We introduced the program {% include PROGRAM name='anvi-script-find-misassemblies' %} between `v8` and the next stable release `v9`.
 This reproducible workflow should work without a problem with more recent version of anvi'o.
 If that is not the case, please reach out to any of us.

 Besides anvi'o, another very useful software is [IGV](https://igv.org/doc/desktop/) (v2.17.4).
 We used it to manually inspect the results from {% include PROGRAM name='anvi-script-find-misassemblies' %} and to generate some the of figures in the paper.

-Assuming you want to reproduce part or all of this study, choose your favorite working directory and store it as a variable `$WD`:
+Assuming you want to reproduce a part or all of this study, choose your favorite working directory and store it as a variable `$WD`:

 ```bash
 cd /where/you/want/to/work
 WD=$PWD
 ```

-Great.
-Now some organization details.
-We assume that your {% include ARTIFACT name='samples-txt' %} file is in this directory, as well as sub-directories for each assembler.
-Here is the content of that working directory at this stage:
+The rest of the document will make use of the terminal variable `$WD`.
+We assume that your {% include ARTIFACT name='samples-txt' %} file is in `$WD`, along with an empty subdirectory for each assembler.
+Here is how the `$WD` should look like at this stage:

 ```
 .